Variational Inference as an alternative to MCMC for parameter estimation and model selection: Variational Inference

 Recent advances in variational inference use ``black box'' techniques to avoid model specific lower bound calculations~\citep{pmlr-v33-ranganath14,kingma2013auto,rezende2014stochastic,salimans2014using,titsias2014doubly}.
-These ideas were leveraged to develop automatic differentiation variational inference techniques (ADVI)~\citep{kucukelbir2016automatic} that works on any model written in the probabilistic programming systems such as {\tt Stan}~\citep{carpenter2016stan} or {\tt PyMC3}~\citep{salvatier2016probabilistic}~\footnote{We have used the ADVI implementation in {\tt PyMC3} for our case studies}.
+These ideas were leveraged to develop automatic differentiation variational inference techniques (ADVI)~\citep{kucukelbir2016automatic} that works on any model written in the probabilistic programming systems such as {\tt Stan}~\citep{carpenter2016stan}\footnote{We have used the ADVI implementation in {\tt PyMC3} for our case studies} or {\tt PyMC3}~\citep{salvatier2016}